‘Gold mine’: 1950 census records to be released, could fill gaps in family trees - NewsBreak

 “We believe we will get better accuracy because we are having humans look at it,” Rencher said.

-The new data will flesh out the contours of a dramatically different world.Biden orders up oil from US reserves to fight gas price hike
+The new data will flesh out the contours of a dramatically different world.5 fetuses found inside DC home of anti-abortion activist

 In 1950, the U.S. had less than half of the 332 million residents it has today.
 Households were larger, with an average of 3.5 people, compared with 2.6 people per household in 2019.
 Just 9% of households had someone living alone in 1950, compared with 28% in 2019.
 Adults were also more likely to be married, with more than two-thirds of adult men and women being married in 1950 compared with less than half of men and women in 2019, said Marc Perry, a senior demographer at the Census Bureau.